by Andrea Blundell

 5. You have a nervous feeling inside all the time.

-You might not know why you feel so nervous or anxious, but it could be because your fear or sadness from what you experienced as a child is now surfacing.The push-pull patterns of addictive relationships trigger childhood issues that can include feeling unloveable, unsafe, or abandoned.
+This starts because the push-pull patterns of addictive relationships trigger childhood issues that can include feeling unloveable, unsafe, or abandoned.

 At the worst end of the spectrum, addictive relationships can leave you so low you even consider suicide.